-- Read code definitions from the Scan Tool's display. - View Freeze Frame data. - View Live Data. - Use Fix Assist to obtain recommended inspection and repair procedures for most DTCs.
+- Read code definitions from the Scan Tool's display.

+- View Freeze Frame data.

+- View Live Data.

 SAFETY FIRST!

 To avoid personal injury, instrument damage and/or damage to your vehicle; do not use the OBD2 Scan Tool before reading this manual.